Disclosable Court Outcomes on a police check. What are they?

 What is a Police Check used for?

-A national criminal history check is not only a useful and standard check to ascertain individual suitability for a role, it is also mandatory for some purposes.
+A Nationally Coordinated Criminal History Check is not only a useful and standard check to ascertain individual suitability for a role, it is also mandatory for some purposes.
 A person who wants to volunteer in an aged care role must submit an updated Police Check.
 Public vehicle drivers, nannies, Healthcare workers, Teachers, and co must also provide a valid Criminal Record Check.

-Here are some purposes for which you need a national criminal history check;
+Here are some purposes for which you need a Nationally Coordinated Criminal History Check;

 - Licensing (Firearms, Schools and co)

-- Employment and Recruitments (financial roles, caregivers, working in child-related roles, and co.)
+- Employment and Recruiting (financial roles, caregivers, working in child-related roles, and co.)